Did you ever wonder what The Strange Case of Dr. Jekyll and Mr. Hyde would be like if Jekyll, Hyde or both of them had a woman in their lives?

 - Character Title

 - Clark Kenting: Actually done pretty convincingly here.
 Only a change in hairstyle and mannerisms distinguish Jekyll from Hyde, but since Hyde doesn't interact very much with Jekyll's staff apart from Mary he can get away with it.
-That said, some of the servants do discuss the close physical resemblance between them and gossip about how they might be related.
+That said, some of the servants do discuss the close physical resemblance between them and gossip about how they might be related (there's talk that Hyde could be an illegitimate son).
 It also does say something about John Malkovich's acting ability that he is able to make Jekyll and Hyde seem like very different people.
+He also wore blue contacts to play Jekyll, adding another difference.

 - Costume Porn: Mrs Farraday's costumes.
 These are in direct contrast to the plain and dowdy clothes that the servants wear.